Provincial Highway 61 (Taiwan): Provincial Highway 61B

 Provincial Highway No. 61B (Changhua Coastal Industrial Park - Hemei IC.) is one of two branch lines of Provincial Highway No. 61.
 It starts at Shengang Township and ends at National Highway No. 3 Hemei Interchange, Changhua County, which connects National Highway No. 3 and Provincial Highway No. 61.
 Its length is 6.355 km (3.949 mi).
+Before 2011, the route was part of Provincial Highway No. 74.

 Dual use

 The Highway has been constructed in such a way that it can be used as a defensive line in the event of a Chinese invasion.